deammion/Engr-Project/project_requirement/project-requirement.md

 **Skill levels**<br>
 Team members will have different experiences and specialties in software development and cybersecurity.
 This will be a constraint on the development process as many team members have limited knowledge about nonce tags, XSS and HTML parsing.

-**Timeframe and deadlines**<br>
+**Time-frame and deadlines**<br>
-Timeframes and deadlines will be a major constraint on this project as unexpected events are bound to occur that will affect deadlines such as bugs and code deletion.
+Time-frames and deadlines will be a major constraint on this project as unexpected events are bound to occur that will affect deadlines such as bugs and code deletion.
 Other commitments, such as other courses that team members take or team members jobs, can be an issue if there are overlapping deadlines.
 There is also the chance that team members cannot access campus resources (labs, meeting rooms etc.) due to the COVID-19 pandemic.

 **Performance Expectations**<br>
 Performance expectations can be a hindrance as the expectations set by team members before the development process begins may not be met at the conclusion of the project.